Barmat scandal: Ebert

 The 1925 German presidential election was due to take place in spring of 1925, so the German right-wing would not forfeit a chance to discredit Ebert by association with scandal.
 A motion was made in the Prussian commission in early February to investigate Ebert's knowledge of the Barmat scandal, particularly any involvement by his office with the Barmats.
 The testimony of 23 February 1925 before the commission established that Barmat had received letters of recommendation bearing the presidential seal.
 The right-wing press made much of that testimony.
 It turned out that an office employee had indeed dispatched several letters of recommendation to Barmat, bearing the presidential seal.
 Ebert had unfortunately recommended in 1919 for Barmat to be given a permanent visa for his many business trips to and from Germany.
 Ebert was diagnosed with appendicitis and peritonitis on 26 February and died two days later.
 Mommsen claims that Ebert's death had been caused in part by the strain brought on by the Barmat scandal, particularly a result of the right-wing vilification of the Prussian government.

-In October 1925, the final report Ebert cleared of any wrongdoing, had committed no improprieties in the affair, and that his reputation was without strain relative to the scandal.
+In October 1925, the final report cleared Ebert of any wrongdoing, finding that he had committed no improprieties in the affair, and that his reputation was stainless in regard to the scandal.
 While Bauer and Richter were reprimanded for careless and incautious conflict of interest, they had not profited directly or indirectly from the loans that had been made to Barmat by the Prussian State Bank.